 The bottom line: The Eurozone’s economy has certainly stabilized to a large degree, and with the region’s bonds going from treacherous levels to somewhat acceptable, reentrance into the region’s equity market can be considered and explored.

 A simple play to test the regional waters would be to take a European-centric ETF out for a test drive, and see how it fits your comfort level.

 VGK, which tracks the FTSE Developed Europe Index and primarily consists of over 500 common stocks from among 17 European countries, mainly the UK, Germany, France, and Switzerland, can serve as such a vehicle.

 VGK is up 5.96% year-to-date.

 What the Periscope Sees

 The Sabrient SectorCast ETF Rankings rate each of the ten U.S. industrial sector iShares (ETFs) by Sabrient’s proprietary Outlook Score and are revised on a weekly basis.
-This week, the Financial Sector is at the top of the rankings, followed by the Financial Sector.
+This week, the Technology Sector heads up the rankings, followed by the Financial Sector.
 Coming in third for the week is the Energy Sector.

-Here is the current list of some of the top performing Financial Sector ETFs year-to-date, as of the first week of May:
+Here is the current list of some of the top-performing Technology Sector ETFs year-to-date, as of the final week of July:

 Full disclosure: The author does not personally hold any of the ETFs mentioned in this week’s “What the Periscope Sees.”